dhilipsiva/octodex/README.md

 octodex
 =======

+# I DO NOT OWN ANY OF THE CONTENTS.

 GitHub's Octocats.

 The contents of this repo belongs to GitHub.
-I DO NOT OWN ANY OF THE CONTENTS.

 All rights are reserved by GitHub.